prashantbaher/tcc-blog/6-buymecoffee.md

 I really appreciate your support.

-If I got monthly support on regular basis I will consider making some course specially for  monthly supporters.
+If I got monthly support on regular basis I will consider making some course specially for  monthly supporters or some content specially for them.

-I want to help those who want to learn Solidworks VBA Macros and Solidworks API automation, whether they support me or not.
+I have to manage my job and this blog along with my studies for CAD projects.

+I will try for more balance between my work and my blog and try to upload post at least 3-4 times a week.

+I hope I will achieve this frequency and continue it more longer time.

+Again thank you for all those who visit this website and those who support me!!